top of page

 Behind the flare,

-cold ash settles beneath
+cold ash settles.

 We didn't speak--not out of spite,